Would a Large Language Model Pay Extra for a View? Inferring Willingness to Pay from Subjective Choices: Results

 Table~\ref{tab:models_persona_student} shows that both models produce negative WTP estimates for several attributes.
 Such values are difficult to interpret, as they imply a preference for inferior amenities, such as a worse view, a lower floor, or the absence of club access.
 In both cases, more than 95\% of the choice dilemmas are resolved by consistently selecting the lowest-priced option.
-Nevertheless, unlike the Gemini-3-Pro model, these outcomes do not result in perfect prediction, allowing the models to be estimated.
+Nevertheless, unlike the Gemini-3.1-Pro model, these outcomes do not result in perfect prediction, allowing the models to be estimated.
 For GPT-4o, the view and floor attributes are not statistically significant at the 99\% confidence level.
 In contrast, for Llama~3.3~70B, the floor and club access attributes are statistically significant at the 95\% and 99\% confidence levels, respectively, while the view attribute is not significant on a 95\% confidence interval.

-For attributes with non-negative WTP estimates, Llama~3.3~70B continues to overestimate the importance of the guest smartphone.
-In addition, both models assign a higher WTP to the cancellation policy than observed in both the overall human benchmark and the leisure traveler estimates reported by Masiero et al.~\cite{MASIERO2015117}.
+For attributes with non-negative WTP estimates, all individual WTP values have lowered compared to the original WTP values derived when no persona was included.
+We do still see that Llama~3.3~70B still assigns a higher WTP value to the guest smartphone and both models assign a higher WTP value to the cancellation policy compared to the general and leisure WTP value reported by~\cite{MASIERO2015117}.
+However, we do see the general downward shift effect of adding the student persona.

 Table~\ref{tab:models_persona_business} reports the WTP estimates for the business persona.
 Relative to the no-information baseline, all models exhibit pronounced shifts in their valuations, moving toward substantially higher WTP values.
 This effect is further illustrated in Figure~\ref{fig:inf_effect_persona_business}, which highlights the magnitude of these changes across models.
-Gemini-3-Pro displays the most extreme responses, while GPT-4o also produces notably large coefficients for several attributes.
+Gemini-3.1-Pro displays the most extreme responses, while GPT-4o also produces notably large coefficients for several attributes.
 Llama~3.3~70B appears comparatively less affected, although it still shows elevated WTP estimates, primarily driven by the club access attribute.

 Interestingly, although club access was generally the most overestimated attribute across the in-context learning experiments, this pattern does not fully carry over to the business persona setting.
-In particular, for Gemini-3-Pro, the largest increase in WTP relative to the baseline occurs for the floor attribute rather than for club access.
+In particular, for Gemini-3.1-Pro, the largest increase in WTP relative to the baseline occurs for the guest smartphone attribute rather than for club access.